Asyps/tokenium-electron/README.txt

 About the project:

-Tokenium is a tool for players to make and play table top games.
-The project is my practical thesis (maturitnní práce).
+Tokenium is a tool for players to make and play tabletop games.
+The project was my practical thesis (maturitní práce) for my highschool.
 Full details about the project are in the text of the practical thesis.